NVIDIA/modulus/modulus/experimental/sfno/README.md

 ```

 ### Model and Training configuration

-Model training in Makani is specified through the use of `.yaml` files located in the `config` folder.
+Model training in is specified through the use of `.yaml` files located in the `config` folder.
 The corresponding models are located in `networks` and registered in the `get_model` routine in `networks/models.py`.
 The following table lists the most important configuration options.

 | Configuration Key         | Description                                             | Options                                                 |
 |---------------------------|---------------------------------------------------------|---------------------------------------------------------|